PartMan7/PS-Client/README.md

 * `rooms`: An object containing the rooms of the user, structured as `(rank)(roomid): {}` or `(rank)(roomid): {isPrivate: true}`.

 User has the following methods:
-* `send (text: string): Promise<Message>` sends a message to the User and returns a Promise that is resolved with the sent message, or is rejected with the message content.
+* `send (text: string): Promise<Message>` sends a message to the User and returns a Promise that is resolved with the sent [Message](#message-structure), or is rejected with the message content.
 * `waitFor (condition: (message: Message): boolean, time: number): Promise<Message>` waits for a message from the User.
 This is resolved when the Client receives a message from the User for which `condition` returns true, and is rejected if (time) milliseconds pass without being resolved.
 By default, time corresponds to 1 minute - you can set it to 0 to disable the time limit.

 ### Room Structure
 Room is the class that represents a chatroom on the server.
-By default, the Client only spawns User instances for rooms that the Bot is in.
+By default, the Client only spawns Room instances for rooms that the Bot is in.

 Room has the following properties:
 * `parent`: This is the Client that holds the Room object.